-(2) Based on 10% of the Company's issued and outstanding common shares at December 31, 2021 less stock options outstanding at December 31, 2021.
+(1) Based on 10% of the Company's issued and outstanding common shares at December 31, 2023.

 INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS

 During the Company's past fiscal year, no director, executive officer or senior officer of the Company, proposed management nominee for election as a director of the Company or associate or affiliate of any such director, executive or senior officer or proposed nominee is or has been indebted to the Company or any of its subsidiaries or is or has been indebted to another entity where such indebtedness is or has been the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Company or any of its subsidiaries, other than routine indebtedness.